Stiletto (1969 film)

 Stiletto is a 1969 American crime film directed by Bernard L. Kowalski and starring Alex Cord, Britt Ekland and Patrick O'Neal.
 It is based on the novel Stiletto (1960) by Harold Robbins.
 The film marked the debut of Raul Julia.

-Synopsis
+Plot

 A rich, jet-setting playboy has a secret life: he is also a professional Mafia hitman.
 When he decides it's time to retire from that life, he finds that his former employers don't like the idea that someone who knows so much about them won't be under their control anymore, and decide to send their own hitmen to eliminate him.